The Buddha: Understanding the historical person

+The "Isapur Buddha", probably the earliest known representation of the Buddha (possibly together with the Butkara seated Buddha statue at the Butkara Stupa, Swat), on a railing post, dated to circa 15 CE.

 Scholars are hesitant to make claims about the historical facts of the Buddha's life.
 Most of them accept that the Buddha lived, taught, and founded a monastic order during the Mahajanapada period, specifically during the reign of Bimbisara, ruler of Magadha, and died during the reign of Bimbisara's successor Ajatashatru, thus also making him a contemporary of Mahavira, the Jain tirthankara.

 There is less consensus on the veracity of many details contained in traditional biographies, as "Buddhist scholars [...] have mostly given up trying to understand the historical person."
 The earliest versions of Buddhist biographical texts that we have already contain many supernatural, mythical, or legendary elements.
 In the 19th century, some scholars simply omitted these from their accounts of the life, so that "the image projected was of a Buddha who was a rational, socratic teacher—a great person perhaps, but a more or less ordinary human being".
 More recent scholars tend to see such demythologisers as remythologisers, "creating a Buddha that appealed to them, by eliding one that did not".

 Rupert Gethin contends that "as the Buddhist tradition tells it, the story of the life of the Buddha is not history nor meant to be," and instead his life story has a paradigmatic value communicating transhistorical truths, not just historical events.